 The addressing of TIPS payments is supported by a TIPS directory, which lists all the BICs which can be addressed via TIPS.

 TIPS uses TIPS Dedicated Cash Accounts (or TIPS-DCAs for short) to settle instant payments.
-These accounts are operated on a credit basis in TIPS and can be supplied with liquidity from any PM account operated in TARGET2.
-Transfers of credit balances in both directions – i.e. from a PM account to a TIPS-DCA and vice versa – can be instructed in either U2A mode (using the graphical user interfaces) or A2A mode.
+These accounts are operated on a credit basis in TIPS and can be supplied with liquidity from the Main Cash Account (MCA) or any DCA operated in one of the TARGET Services.
+Liquidity transfer orders can be instructed in either U2A mode (using the graphical user interfaces) or A2A mode.

 Holders of TIPS accounts can set floor and ceiling amounts so that they are notified whenever the account balance exceeds or falls below a certain level.
 If other institutions or branches are set up as reachable parties (see the “Participants” navigation item), account holders can restrict the use of the TIPS account by setting individual limits.